fbpx

 Aside from interest rates, the other major factor that is really worth thinking about right now is the lack of ‘Government props’.

 While the Government would no doubt love to support the housing market through the current uncertainty, and prevent forced sales, it simply doesn’t have the money to introduce a new Help to Buy scheme or similar measure to support prices and protect existing mortgage holders.
-We saw what happened when ex-PM Liz Truss proposed extensive energy bills support and tax cuts at the tail end of last year – the markets wouldn’t allow it.
+We saw what happened when ex-PM Liz Truss proposed extensive energy bills support and tax cuts a year or so ago – the markets wouldn’t allow it.
 This is the reason Government props to support house prices are now very unlikely, at least over the next few months.

 Similarly, the Bank of England’s quantitative easing programme has also now ended.
 And Mr Bailey simply won’t be able to switch his printing press back on without crushing the pound.